About Our Club

 (refer to Mapquest Map Link under Club > Contact Us)

-• Educational programs and guest speakers at the 2nd Monday's meeting
+• General Membership Meeting with Educational programs and guest speakers at the 2nd Monday's meeting

 • Inter-club projected image and print competitions at the 4th Monday's meeting

 • Photographic Sessions (complete with models and displays)

 • Participation in GSCCC and PSA Conferences

 Never an organization to escape challenge, the club sponsored the Greater Lafayette International Salon from 2004 through 2007.
 The exposure to superb quality images from around the world broadened the vision of the club as a whole and, in turn, raised the image quality of its members’ photography.